Around two hundred years ago hay fever was unheard of, we didn’t need any hay fever hacks.

 Wash it away

-For readers in the UK, the Allergy & Free From Show is taking place later in the summer, featuring lots of top allergy experts, it might be worth checking it out!
+For readers in the UK, the Allergy & Free From Show takes place every year featuring lots of top allergy experts, it might be worth checking it out!

 Good luck to us all over the coming weeks – tissues at the ready.